Hamezii/a-firepit-in-the-woods/README.md

     if dan has twigs, dan talks about "repeat" until there is a fire burning. the firepit hums an unfamiliar tune.
     they wish each other goodnight, and go their separate ways.
-If the user inputs a 0, the program outputs 0 and terminates.
-If the user inputs a 1, the program outputs 1 indefinitely.

 # Syntax

 > **Note**: The documentation on this language is not complete.
-For a more complete but less organised list of commands and syntax, check out *language.txt*.
+For a more complete but less organised list of commands and syntax, check out `language.txt`.
+For a full definition of the grammar syntax check out `grammar.lark`.

 All *A Firepit in the Woods* source code is in lower case, for that ***chillll vibe***.